iCliniq Logo

 • PET scan (positron emission tomography).

-Should I Get All the Moles Removed?
+Should One Get All the Moles Removed?

-Certain risk factors like age, gender, family history, etc., cannot be prevented.
+Certain risk factors, like age, gender, family history, etc., cannot be prevented.
 However, the following precautions can be taken.

 • Limit exposure to UV rays, including tanning beds and solar lamps.